addania/coding/src/pages/Tabula_Rasa.md

 sudo usermod -aG docker $USER
 ```

-> Log in and Out from your profile
+> Log in and out from your profile (or restart your computer)

 > Verify if you can run Docker command without <code>sudo</code>